High Line Canal Trail Trailheads and Segments

 Hike the High Line Canal Trail in 8-10 Mile Segments: The Long and Thorough Option

 To hike the High Line Canal Trail in 8-10 mile segments, you’ll need to either park a car at both ends or arrange other transportation such as a Lyft.
-Public transit is not a consistent option, although there are some trailheads and trailends that are on transit, but not all of them.
+Public transit is not a consistent option, although some trailheads and trail ends are on or near transit, but not all of them.

 Long and Thorough Segment Short and Sweet Segments